-The Data Protection & Cyber Security guide provides expert legal commentary on the key issues for businesses involved in the life sciences sector.
+The Data Protection & Cyber Security guide provides expert legal commentary on the key issues for businesses involved in the Data Protection and Cybersecurity sector.
 The guide covers the important developments in the most significant jurisdictions.

 Where Does Privacy Go from Here – Digital Governance?